JuliaMerz/pantry/README.md

 ## Backlog
 - **OpenAI/Other Remote LLM Integration** — The entire architecure is designed to allow this, and we're not currently taking advantage of it.
-- **Headless/Terminal Mode** — Use terminal commands instead of the frontend.
 - **Non-Text Models**
 - **Better parallelism** — currently the model locks during inference, leading to a potentially ugly queuing situation is a program is running an LLM in the background while the user is using a different program with an LLM.
 - **Expand the CLI** — currently limited to only basic commands.

-## Todos
-Better instrumentation from the UI for when external programs are running things.
-Better documentation.
-Add system prompt implementation to llmrs.